Navy Gold Star

 Gold Star Service Flag

-The Gold Star Service Flag is displayed in memory of those who paid the ultimate sacrifice.
+The Gold Star Service Flag is displayed in remembrance of those who made the ultimate sacrifice.

 Gold Star Parking